nair0lf32/nair0lf32/README.md

 I am a  web/mobile developper wannabe with good grasp of javascript,
 php, python, java/kotlin...looking forward to learn dart/flutter, Go
-and a bit of cybersecurity...I love learning new things (too much and that
+and a bit of cybersecurity...I love learning new things (too much).
-is a big default I'm working on).
 I am a self learner trying to someday contribute
 to the developpement of solid solutions for problems in the Healthcare sector.
 welcome to my personal GitHub.
 Here I put my spaghetti code and stuff...
 may you find something you like.